lebpac/lebpac.github.io/fundraising.md

 {% include link.html link="https://campaigns.mabelslabels.com" text="🔗 Support the PAC with Mabel's Labels" %}

-### Tru Earth

-Reduce your families single use plastics with laundry strips!
-Every 32-load eco-strips package eliminates 1 plastic jug from potentially ending up in landfills and oceans.
-Tru Earth sells laundry detergent as well as other environmentally friendly products.

-{% include link.html link="https://tru-earth.sjv.io/lebpac" text="🔗 Support the PAC with Tru Earth" %}

 ### COBS Bread

 If anyone (family, friends, neighbours, grandparents) goes to COBS Bread at 8th and Cambie (across from Whole Foods) and mentions L’École Bilingue when they pay, 5% of their purchase will be donated to the school!